bensonbundi/ussd-menu-builder-redis/README.md

 ### 2. Poor menu configuration options
 * Menus should be built with multi language support to cut down development time.
-* Menus should also support different Mobile Network Operators (MNOs) Input types.
+* Menus should also support different Mobile Network Operators (MNOs) configs.
     * Some MNOs support chained inputs (1*2*3) while allow sending of one value at a time.
-    * Some MNOs allow sequential requests while others don't support it
+    * Some MNOs allow sequential requests in the beginning of the menu call while others don't support it

 ### 3. Poor adaptability
 Menus should be adaptable and easy to configure new functionalities such as pagination and dynamic menu content without performing hacks and work arounds

-These are the key features that have been solved in this Library

-> Note: We have borrowed heavily from the [ussd-menu-builder](https://www.npmjs.com/package/ussd-menu-builder) to build several components on the solution.
+> Note: Despite the problem, we have borrowed heavily from the [ussd-menu-builder](https://www.npmjs.com/package/ussd-menu-builder) to build several components on the solution.

 ## Project requirements